 - bone fractures

-Patients with no symptoms may only need monitoring.
+People with no symptoms may only need monitoring.
 Mild cases can be managed medically.
 However, only surgery that removes the affected glands will provide a cure.
-The surgery to remove the diseased gland or glands is called a parathyroidectomy.

 There are different approaches to locating and removing the diseased parathyroid glands.

-In the traditional method, the surgeon explores all four glands visually to see which are diseased and should be removed.
+In the traditional method, your surgeon explores all four glands visually to see which are diseased and which should be removed.
 This is called a bilateral neck exploration.
-An incision is made in the middle to lower portion of the neck.
-Sometimes a surgeon will remove both glands on a single side.
-This approach has been shown to be safe and effective.
+Your surgeon makes an incision in the middle to lower portion of your neck.
+Sometimes, the surgeon will remove both glands on a single side.

-The radio-guided approach uses a scan called a sestamibi scan.
-This uses radioactive material that only the diseased glands will absorb.
+In a radio-guided parathyroidectomy, your surgeon uses radioactive material that only the diseased glands will absorb.
 A special probe can locate the source of the radiation.
-The surgeon will only need to make a small incision to remove the diseased gland.
+Your surgeon only needs to make a small incision to remove the diseased gland.

-The video-assisted method uses a small video camera.
-The surgeon will make two small incisions in the neck: one for the camera and one for the instruments.
+In a video-assisted parathyroidectomy, your surgeon uses a small camera.
+They make two incisions in the neck so both the camera and instruments can fit.

-The endoscopic method uses two or three small incisions in the neck and one near the breastbone.
+In an endoscopic parathyroidectomy, your surgeon makes two or three small incisions in the neck and one near the breastbone.
 This minimizes visible scarring.
-This technique is similar to the video-assisted surgery.
+This technique is similar to video-assisted surgery.

 These minimally invasive methods allow for a quicker recovery.
 However, if not all of the diseased glands are discovered and removed, the high calcium levels will continue and there may be need for a second surgery.

-Patients with parathyroid hyperplasia will usually have three and a half parathyroid glands removed.
-The doctor will leave the remaining tissue to control calcium levels.
+People with parathyroid hyperplasia will usually have three and a half parathyroid glands removed.
+The surgeon will leave the remaining tissue to control calcium levels.
 However, the tissue will be implanted in an accessible place, like the forearm, in case it needs to be removed later.

-You will need to stop taking medications that interfere with the ability of the blood to clot about a week before surgery.
-These include aspirin, ibuprofen, and naproxen, as well as medications that contain them.
-Patients taking prescription medications such as warfarin and clopidogrel, will need to discontinue them under the supervision of their doctors.
+You’ll need to stop taking medications that interfere with the ability of the blood to clot about a week before surgery.
+These include:

-The anesthesiologist will review the patient’s medical history and decide what form of anesthesia to use.
-Most methods require the patient to fast before surgery.
+Your anesthesiologist will review your medical history with you and determine what form of anesthesia to use.
+You’ll also need to fast before surgery.

-Risks from any surgery include excessive bleeding and infection.
 The risks from this particular surgery include injuries to the thyroid gland and vocal cords.
-In rare cases, you may experience breathing problems that usually go away in several weeks or months after surgery.
+In rare cases, you may have breathing problems.
+These usually go away several weeks or months after the surgery.

-Patients may return home the same day of surgery or spend the night in the hospital.
-There is normally some pain or discomfort after surgery, like a sore throat or a bad cold.
-Most patients are able to return to their normal activities in several days.
+You may return home the same day of surgery or spend the night in the hospital.
+There’s normally some pain or discomfort after surgery, such as a sore throat.
+Most people can return to their normal activities in several days.

-Calcium levels will fall quickly after surgery.
-Some people will experience numbness or tingling in the fingertips, toes, or lips.
-This is easily treated with calcium supplementation.
-A patient’s blood calcium levels will be monitored for at least six months after surgery.
-Some doctors keep their patients on supplementation for a year after surgery to rebuild bones that have been robbed of calcium.
+As a precaution, your blood calcium levels will be monitored for at least six to twelve months after surgery.
+You might take supplements for a year after surgery to rebuild bones that have been robbed of calcium.